 Skip to main content

-There is nowadays a growing consensus in academic and policy circles that regulating corporations, financial institutions, and markets ideally postulates a truly interdisciplinary approach.
+A growing consensus has emerged in academic and policy circles that regulating corporations, financial institutions, and markets ideally postulates a genuinely interdisciplinary approach.
 The DFG LawFin Center supports the quest for fruitful interdisciplinarity by gathering economists and legal scholars for a critical discussion of each other’s work.
 As part of its mission, the LawFin Center organizes interdisciplinary workshops that will serve as a forum for discussions regarding topical challenges.

 "Building Europe’s Venture Capital Market: Contractual Transplants, National Challenges,